syntevo/docs/src/SmartGit/Manual/GUI/AI-Commit-Messages.md

 ## Commit Message Rewording

-SmartGit can optionally reword messages for commits that have not yet been pushed (see hamburger menu); the mechanism is the same as for the Commit Message Generation, and the same configuration is utilized.
+SmartGit can optionally reword messages for commits that have not yet been pushed.
+This is controlled from the AI popup menu; the mechanism is the same as for the Commit Message Generation, and the same configuration is utilized.

 There are two different operational modes here: